ml-explore/mlx-examples/mnist/README.md

 python main.py --help
 ```

-To run the PyTorch or Jax examples install the respective framework.
+To run the PyTorch or JAX examples install the respective framework.